Clustered license servers

 - Set static IP addresses for the private network connector.

-- We recommend that you use the Citrix Licensing Manager and your license access code to allocate to the cluster.
+- We recommend that you use the Citrix Licensing Manager to allocate licenses to the cluster.

 - When you generate a license file at citrix.com, use the name of the client access point when prompted for the Host ID.